List of Child's Play characters: Karen Barclay

+Mike Norris

+(played by Brian Tyree Henry) - A detective who helps Karen and Andy to defeat Chucky.

 Omar

 (played by Marlon Kazadi) - A neighbor of Andy and one of his new friends.

 Pugg

 (played by Ty Consiglio) - One of Andy's new friends.

 Shane

 (played by David Lewis) - A married boyfriend of Karen who is abusive towards Andy because of his deafness.
 It is revealed that Shane already has a family and he's been having an affair with Karen behind his wife's back.
 When he's taking down Christmas lights, Chucky frightens him into falling from the ladder and breaking both of his legs.
 Then he activates a tiller which runs into Shane's head, killing him.
 By the following day, Chucky has delivered Shane's skinned face as a gift to Andy.

 Wes

 (played by Amro Majzoub) - is Karen's boss at Zed-Mart.

 Detective Willis

 (played by Nicole Anthony) - is a member of the Chicago Police Department and partner to Mike Norris.